Fluffy Souffle Pancakes

 Get The Cooking Just Right: Warm pan slowly on low heat.
 Brush just a tiny bit of oil.
 Pipe batter up in tall stacks.
 Pour some water around for steam.
 Keep covered while cooking.
 Wait until bottoms are solid before you try flipping.

-Easy Souffle Pancakes Pin it
+Easy Souffle Pancakes Save it

 Easy Souffle Pancakes | kylierecipes.com